jvmahon/node-persist-legacy/README.md

 # node-persist
 ## (localStorage on the server)

+This package is a simple clone of the simonlast/node-persist registry as existing at version 0.0.12

+The package has been re-named to appear in npm as node-persist-legacy.

+The purpose is to allow loading of both this "old" node-persist alongside a more "modern" version - e.g., 3.0.0

+This is to be used for code transition purposes.
+I.e., as the database in the "modern" and "old" versions are not compatible, if an "old" database is detected, read each of its values and store in a "new" version of the database.

 ### Super-easy (and fast) persistent data structures in Node.js, modeled after HTML5 localStorage
 Node-persist doesn't use a database.
 Instead, JSON documents are stored in the file system for persistence.
 Because there is no network overhead and your data is just in-memory, node-persist is just about as fast as a database can get.
 Node-persist uses the HTML5 localStorage API, so it's easy to learn.